kristicornett/kristicornett/README.md

 - 🔭 I’m currently working on Codecademy's professional certifications for Full-stack web development.

-- 🌱 I’m currently I'm digging deeper into React!
+- 🌱 I’m currently learning C# and TypeScript!

 - 🧩 I'd love to collaborate on future projects!